-Parker's Associate Board of Trustees will induct the 2014 class of Parker Platinum Professionals, Parker's network of young professionals distinguished for their leadership, charitable, civic and community involvement. > more
+Parker's Associate Board of Trustees inducted the 2014 class of Parker Platinum Professionals, Parker's network of young professionals distinguished for their leadership, charitable, civic and community involvement, > more

 Parker Jewish Institute is proud to recognize the social work profession during National Social Work Month, and to celebrate its own highly trained and unfailingly compassionate team. > more

 Assistant Administrator Stacey Altman was named one of the region's "Rising Stars," a borough-wide program that honors and connects young professionals. > more

 McKnight's, the nation's largest long term care industry magazine, credited Parker for demonstrating how technology can improve patient outcomes during the transition process. > more